OpenSpartan/gruntapi-docs/docs/articles/intro.md

 What this helper function does is basically ask the user to provide the code from the URL that we created earlier in the very first step.
 The code is generally appended to the redirect URL for the Azure Active Directory application that you created earlier, and it will show once the user authorizes your application to access Xbox Live through it.

-With the code acquired, I then use [`RequestOAuthToken`](xref:openspartan.grunt.authentication.xboxauthenticationclient.requestoauthtoken) through the [`XboxAuthenticationClient`](xref:openspartan.grunt.authentication.xboxauthenticationclient) instance we declared earlier and pass the required application information to it.
+With the code acquired, I then use <xref:openspartan.grunt.authentication.xboxauthenticationclient.requestoauthtoken> through the <xref:openspartan.grunt.authentication.xboxauthenticationclient> instance we declared earlier and pass the required application information to it.
 If the token acquisition process is successful, we store the token to `tokens.json`, otherwise error out.

 In the snippet above, `StoreTokens` is yet another helper function I wrote for the sample application.
-It serializes an [`OAuthToken`](xref:openspartan.grunt.models.oauthtoken) object and stores the output JSON into a file:
+It serializes an <xref:openspartan.grunt.models.oauthtoken> object and stores the output JSON into a file:

 ```csharp
 private static bool StoreTokens(OAuthToken token, string path)